-In any case, when the one-stop-shop applies, the lead DPA shall in principle, and pursuant to Article 60(7) of the GDPR, not only adopt a decision but also notify such adopted decision 'to the main establishment or single establishment of the controller or processor, as the case may be and inform the other supervisory authorities concerned and the Board of the decision in question, including a summary of the relevant facts and grounds'.
-125 authority with which the complaint was lodged shall adopt the decision and notify it to the complainant and shall inform the controller thereof.
+In any case, when the one-stop-shop applies, the lead DPA shall in principle, and pursuant to Article 60(7) of the GDPR, not only adopt a decision but also notify such adopted decision 'to the main establishment or single establishment of the controller or processor, as the case may be and inform the other supervisory authorities concerned and the Board of the decision in question, including a summary of the relevant facts and grounds.

+By derogation to this general rule, Article 60(8) of the GDPR foresees that if with the decision adopted by the lead DPA 'a complaint is dismissed or rejected, the supervisory authority with which the complaint was lodged shall adopt the decision and notify it to the complainant and shall inform the controller thereof?
 Exceptionally, then, if the final decision of the one-stop-shop procedure is going to be to dismiss or reject a complaint, it is not the lead DPA but the originating DPA (supposing they are not the same) that will adopt such a decision.